 A database is a meaningful unit in the overall enterprise architecture of an organization.
-E.g. “Client database” or “Customer database”, “Product database” etc. A logical database is composition of all the tables of an application (e.g. “Customer table”, “Orders table”, “Invoices table” etc.), which all together build up a database.
-A logical database can be modelled on application layer with Application Component- or with Data Object-elements.
+E.g. “Client database” or “Customer database”, “Product database” etc. A logical database is a composition of all the tables of an application (e.g. “Customer table”, “Orders table”, “Invoices table” etc.), which altogether build up a database.
+A logical database can be modelled on the application layer with Application Component- or with Data Object-elements.

 A logical database can be modelled on application layer with a) Data Object- or b) Application Component-element.
 Which element to use, depends on what kind of database is in question: a) a passive structure or b) an active structure.
 Data Object is suitable for modelling the passive data itself: what is the data, how it is structured or composed (or aggregated) from other data objects, and what are the associations between these data objects.
 Application Component is suitable for modelling an active data structure that is capable of data management behavior such as data processing and/or data storing.

 Figure 46: Modelling a logical database with ArchiMate Data Object.